algomezmunoz/PhoneAPP/README.md

 ## Docker

 ### Build Containers
-For the first start we will prepare all the containers needed for the first run.
+For the first start, we will prepare all the containers needed for the first run.

 Firstly, we have to download the mongo container and make it run:
 ```shell